azoth-lang/azoth.tools.bootstrap/Compiler.CodeGen/README.md

 ### Intertype Declared Members

+**TODO:** There is a strange overlap between this and synthesized attributes that are methods.
+Maybe these should be combined/simplified somehow?
+Remember that there are also inherited attributes that are methods.

 | Declaration                                                            | Meaning                                                                    |
 | ---------------------------------------------------------------------- | -------------------------------------------------------------------------- |
 | `+` *Node*`.`*Attribute*`(`*Params*`):` *Type*`;`                      | Intertype method attribute, always computed                                |